 Our tramway depot sets an example for all of Germany.
 On 6,8 hectars it currently houses 50 tramway vehicles.
 Since it is a depot and a workshop at the same time, most of the time-consuming maintenance work can efficiently be done here.

 It is particularly in respect of ecological aspects that this location is special: its roof-integrated solar power system is the biggest one in Germany.
 Moreover, the vehicle washing plant as well as the sanitary installations of the depot are supplied with processed rain water.
 No wonder that the German transport association (Ger.: Verband deutscher Verkehrsunternehmen, short: VDV)) calls our company a rolemodel for the industry.

 Central omnibus workshop “Nürnberg-Schweinau”

 While most of the maintenance services can be carried out in our depots in Nuremberg, Fürth, and Erlangen, more complex repairs are done in the Central omnibus workshop “Nürnberg-Schweinau”.
-There, on an area as big as five square kilometres, we cover the whole range of testing, repair and maintenance works.
+There, on an area as big as 5000 square kilometres, we cover the whole range of testing, repair and maintenance works.

 Vocational education and development

 Technical reliability of our vehicles is one strong foundation, the skills of our staff another.
 Because this is so important for us today, we make provisions for the future invest permanently in vocational education and development.

 Of course, our training involves the safe operation of vehicles and a passenger-friendly way of driving.
 Additionally, we expect our staff to have high service orientation and comprehensive knowledge of mobility so they can answer questions on ticket prices or localities – any time and always friendly.